wdnnll21/gg-project-master/README.md

 Extra Parsing Methods:

 1.)
-Best Dressed - Returns the Top 5 People referenced as being beautiful or dressed well, a Golden Globes standard.
+Best Dressed - Returns a list of the Top 5 People referenced as being beautiful or dressed well in public commentary, a Golden Globes Red Carpet standard.

 2.)
 Drinking Games - Returns a list of proposed drinking games, seemingly the most common reason to watch the Globes at all.

 3.)
-Weinstein Association Tracker - Returns a list of one-word associations to track the history of mentions of an infamous Hollywood exec as mentioned in regards to Hollywood before and after public disgrace.
+Weinstein Association Tracker - Returns a list of one-word associations to track the history of mentions of an infamous Hollywood exec in regards to the scene of Hollywood stars before and after public disgrace.